johnmartinsson/active-learning-for-audio-data/README.md

 10. **Modularity**:
     - The project should be designed in a modular way to allow for easy integration of new labeling strategies and machine learning models.

-These constraints should guide the development and deployment of your audio labeling tool, ensuring it is scalable, secure, and user-friendly.
+These constraints should guide the development and deployment of the audio labeling tool, ensuring it is scalable, secure, and user-friendly.

-### Example Architecture:
+## Example Architecture:
 ```
 +-------------------+       +-------------------+       +-------------------+
 |                   |       |                   |       |                   |